 Warm up well and watch the recovery between the intervals

 Here’s how it goes: Warm up well (at least 30 minutes) by starting in the Basic Endurance zone (Z2) and increasing the tempo gently until the High Endurance zone (Z3).
-For runners the Running Drills make an excellent warm up programme.
+For runners the Running Drills make an excellent warm up program.

 Now concentrate on your first interval.
 Choose a tempo which you can hold for the duration of the interval.
 That means for longer intervals make a restrained start – don’t start flat out!
 Subjectively the load will always appear harder towards the end.